edouard-sn/nem/README.md

 NES Emulator project

 For now, only the 6502 is almost done (needs perfecting cycle-wise).
+Bus is "implemented" for CPU RAM, will continued at the same pace as the project.
-No bus implementation or PPU has started yet.
+PPU not started yet.

 # References